“By Skill and Hard Work,” the BYZ Community thrives through the pandemic to reach the most vulnerable

 COVID has presented many challenges for our country and the world, from a local perspective, things have been tough with greater restrictions and lockdowns.
-From the 23rd March when the BYZ doors closed to thousands of young people, Blackburn Youth Zone (BYZ) had to adapt their services as the young people and their families needed BYZ, now more than ever.
+From the 23rd March when the BYZ doors closed to thousands of young people, BYZ had to adapt their services as the young people and their families needed BYZ, now more than ever.

 Despite the major challenges, a pandemic didn’t stop the BYZ Team, Volunteers and Supporters all pulling together to ensure no one was left without basic necessities.
-During unprecedented times, the irony of COVID is a hugely increased demand for services.
+Although these are such unprecedented times, the irony of COVID is a hugely increased demand for services.

-As a team BYZ reached the most vulnerable by providing 2,476 welfare calls to their most vulnerable young people, tackling social isolation and ensuring they were not lonely and their needs were being met.
+As a team BYZ reached the most vulnerable by providing 2,476 welfare calls to their most vulnerable young people, ensuring they were not lonely.

-BYZ also worked with 903 young people through virtual youth support and over 115 young people have benefited from a range of different employability opportunities providing them with vital skills and techniques, ensuring that they continue to raise the aspirations and skill of the young people of the borough.
+BYZ have worked with 903 young people through targeted youth support and over 115 young people have benefited from a range of different employability opportunities providing them with vital skills and techniques, ensuring that they continue to raise the aspirations and skill of the young people of the borough.

 BYZ members Abigail & Rebecca’s Mother, Lydia said:

 BYZ also ensured that the community was integrated and was proud to bring the community together during Ramadan.
-They hosted an online Community Iftar (the first of its kind in Blackburn with Darwen) breaking fast with over 70 members and their families to celebrate cohesion and social integration.
+We hosted an online Community Iftar breaking fast with over 70 members and their families to celebrate cohesion and social integration.
 The initiative was supported by BwD Social Integration team and up to 30 volunteers from BYZ’s patron network including BAE Systems, Canopies UK, Granby Marketing, Graham & Brown and PM+M.

 Hannah Allen CEO of Blackburn Youth Zone said: